microsoft/hat/README.md

 # HAT file format

-HAT is a format for distributing compiled libraries in the C programming language.
-HAT stands for "C **H**eader **A**nnotated with **T**OML", and implies that standard C header files are decorated with useful metadata in the [TOML](https://toml.io/) markup language.
+HAT is a format for packaging compiled libraries in the C programming language.
+HAT stands for "**H**eader **A**nnotated with **T**OML", and implies that standard C header files are decorated with useful metadata in the [TOML](https://toml.io/) markup language.

+A HAT package includes one library file and one or more `.hat` files.
+The library file can be a static library (a `.a` file on Posix systems or a `.lib` file on Windows systems) or a dynamic library (a `.so` file on Posix systems or a `.dll` file and its accompanying `.lib` import library file on Windows systems).
+For simplicity of documentation, when discussing the "library file" as a unit in a HAT package we are referring to either the single static library file (`.a` or `.lib`), the single dynamic library file (`.so`) on Posix, or the pair of library files that comprise a dynamic library on Windows (`.dll` and `.lib` import library file).
+Note that since a HAT package includes only one "library file" it cannot contain both a static and dynamic library, so in the case of a HAT package containing a Windows dynamic library, the `.lib` file in the package is always the import library and there is no ambiguity in which file (or pair of files) is being referenced by "library file".

-A library in the HAT format typically includes one static library file (`.a` or `.lib`) and one or more `.hat` files.
-The static library contains all the compiled object code that implements the library functions.
+The library file contains all the compiled object code that implements the functions in the HAT package.
 Each `.hat` file contains a combination of standard C function declarations (like a typical `.h` file) and metadata in the TOML markup language.
 The metadata that accompanies each function declaration describes how the function should be called and how it was implemented.
-The metadata is intended to be both human-readable and machine-readable, providing structured and systematic documentation and allowing downstream tools to examine the library contents.
+The metadata is intended to be both human-readable and machine-readable, providing structured and systematic documentation and allowing downstream tools to examine the package contents.

 Each `.hat` file has the convenient property that it is simultaneously a valid h-file and a valid TOML file.
 In other words, the file is structured such that a C compiler will ignore the TOML metadata, while a TOML parser will understand the entire file as a valid TOML file.
 We accomplish this using a technique we call *the hat trick*, which is explained below.